dabasvijay/proj4j/README.md

+## Original source
+This Repo has been forked of the Proj4J to make the library work with JDK7.

 Proj4J is a Java library for converting coordinates between different geospatial coordinate reference systems.
 It is designed to be compatible with `proj.4` parameters and derives some of its implementation from the `proj.4` sources.

-This Repo has been forked of the Proj4J is a project in the [LocationTech](https://github.com/locationtech/proj4j)
+This Repo has been forked of the Proj4J to make the library work with JDK7 which  is a project in the [LocationTech](https://github.com/locationtech/proj4j)

-## User Guide

-Proj4J artifacts are available on maven central.

 ### Using Proj4J with Maven